 Note: “This produces demo products for testing purposes.
 It is NOT recommended to use this on a production site.
 The plugin will NOT clean up the data it has created.
 The plugin will create a product-generator user in the role of a Shop Manager.”

-In the following image, you can see that I have added 1,000 dummy products for my WooCommerce store.
+In the following image, you can see that I have added 1,000 dummy products to my WooCommerce store.

 Now, let’s move to the performance test.